mnmpdadish/c2B/README.md

-+ **Gnuplot**: In principle Any version of gnuplot should be enough to run the interactive version of the program properly, "$ ./c2B i" but the code was developped using only version 5.0.
++ **Gnuplot**: In principle Any version of gnuplot should be enough to run the interactive version of the program properly, "$ ./c2B i" but the code was developed using only version 5.0.
 If gnuplot is not installed, the interactive version will not work, but the task mdc will still work.

       Troubleshooting: